close

 Requirements for Successful Completion of Program

-Participants must sign in/out each day and be in attendance for the entirety of the conference to be eligible for continuing education credit.
+Participants must Log In and be in attendance for the entirety of the course to be eligible for continuing education credit.

 Instructional Methods